AlmostWed

 Five minutes sounds short to a speaker and feels long to a room — that asymmetry is the whole problem.
 No guest in history has ever complained that the speeches were too short.

-When in the evening should speeches happen?
+When do wedding speeches happen?

 The kind brief